 If your computer’s performance doesn’t require drastic measures, you could opt for a customized approach, and toggle on only the features you really can’t part with.
 (If you use Microsoft products like Outlook, you’ll probably want to keep Smooth edges of screen fonts turned on.

-One of the biggest factors that slow down any Windows computer is unwanted software, aka bloatware.
+One of the biggest factors that slow down any Windows computer is an unwanted software, aka bloatware.
 They take up CPU, system resources, book disk, and memory space unnecessarily hindering other applications to perform at their full potential.

 To remove bloatware or unused applications,